Position

 1. Earn a bachelor's degree in electrical engineering.

-2. Gain hands-on experience through internships or co-op programs.
+2. Gain practical experience through internships or co-op programs.

-3. Obtain a professional engineer (PE) license.
+3. Obtain a professional engineering license.

-5. Network with other professionals to find job opportunities.
+5. Network with professionals in the industry.

 How long does it take to become a Electrical Engineer?